-- 40.-(1) The register shall be available at the Registry for inspection by any person during the hours when the Registry is open for business. - (2) If the register, or any part of the register, is kept by using a computer, subsection (1) is satisfied if a person who wants to inspect the register or that part of the register is given access to a computer terminal from which he can read on a screen, or obtain a printed copy of, the particulars or other matters recorded in the register or that part of the register. - (3) Any person who applies for a certified copy of an entry in the register or a certified extract from the register shall be entitled to obtain such a copy or extract on payment of the prescribed fee. - (4) Any person who applies for an uncertified copy or extract shall be entitled to such a copy or extract on payment of the prescribed fee. - (5) In relation to any portion of the register kept otherwise than in documentary form, the right to a copy or extract conferred by subsection (3) or (4) is a right to a copy or extract in a form in which it can be taken away.
+- 40.-(1) The register shall be available at the Registry for inspection by any person during the hours when the Registry is open for business. - (2) If the register, or any part of the register, is kept by using a computer, subsection (1) is satisfied if a person who wants to inspect the register or that part of the register is given access to a computer terminal from which he can read on a screen, or obtain a printed copy of, the particulars or other matters recorded in the register or that part of the register. - (3) Any person who applies for a certified copy of an entry in the register or a certified extract from the register shall be entitled to obtain such a copy or extract on payment of the prescribed fee. - (4) [Deleted by Act 16 of 2012 wef 30/07/2014] - (5) In relation to any portion of the register kept otherwise than in documentary form, the right to a copy or extract conferred by subsection (3) is a right to a copy or extract in a form in which it can be taken away.

-(6) In this section, "certified copy" and "certified extract" mean a copy and extract certified by the Registrar and sealed with the seal of the Registrar.
+(6) In this section, "certified copy" and "certified extract" mean a copy and extract certified by the Registrar.